Yu-Group/clinical-rule-vetting/rulevetting/projects/tbi_pecarn/data_dictionary.md

 *Note that not all of these columns will appear in the final dataset, depending on which judgement calls have been activated.*

-** indicates a feature whose coding/values or presence depends on a judgement call
+\*\* indicates a feature whose coding/values or presence depends on a judgement call

-*** indicates an umbrella feature, meaning that it's a feature that has sub-features whose
+\*\*\* indicates an **umbrella** feature, meaning that it's a feature that has sub-features whose
-	values depend on the umbrella feature (for example: where basilar skull fracture occurred would be a sub feature for a larger indicator on whether there was basilar skull fracture in the first place; as a default, if there is no basilar skull fracture, the sub-feature location is coded as missing).
-For these features, our strategies for imputing missing values are given by three possible decisions, each one keeping a different subset of the original columns.
-First, we could make a new binary umbrella variable where each observation is 1 if any of the umbrella or its subfeatures are positively marked (0 otherwise), and keep only this new column (a process we call "unioning").
-Second, some subfeatures may be more important than other subfeatures, so we can union with respect to these more important subfeatures but keep these subfeatures as separate columns, and drop the subfeatures deemed less important.
-Finally, we can just keep all of the columns but drop any observation with a missing value among any of the subfeatures.
-These three decisions give different imputation strategies for the umbrella variables, but regardless of the strategy, any remaining missing values are always dropped.
+	values depend on the umbrella feature.
+	For example: the location of basilar skull fracture occurrence would be a sub feature for a larger indicator on whether there was basilar skull fracture in the first place;
+	as a default, if there is no basilar skull fracture, the sub-feature location is coded as missing.
+	For these features, our strategies for imputing missing values are given by	three possible decisions, each one keeping a different subset of the original columns:

+1. First,  could make a new binary umbrella variable where each observation is 1 if any of the umbrella or its subfeatures are positively marked (0 otherwise), and keep only this new column, a process we call "**unioning**".

+2. Second, some subfeatures may be more important than other subfeatures, so we can union with respect to these more important subfeatures but keep these subfeatures as separate columns, and drop the subfeatures deemed less important.

+3. Third, we can just keep all of the columns but drop any observation with a missing value among any of the subfeatures.

+These three decisions give different *strategies* for the umbrella variables, but regardless of the strategy, any remaining missing values are always dropped.
 For each umbrella feature, we mark which strategy is used by default.

 Note: for any feature that is not already binary, we provide the categories as originally encoded, but note that these categorical variables are one-hot encoded in the final dataset.